edadural/rn-fast-food-app/README.md

-# 🍔 Food Delivery App: Full-Stack Food Ordering Mobile Application
+# 🍔 Food Delivery App

-## 🤖 Introduction

 Built with React Native, **TypeScript**, and **Tailwind CSS**, this full-stack Food Delivery app features dynamic search and filters, cart functionality, and smooth navigation.

-Powered by **Appwrite** for backend, database, and file storage, it delivers a responsive, scalable, and intuitive user experience with modern UI/UX best practices.
+Powered by Appwrite for backend, database, and file storage, it delivers a responsive, scalable, and intuitive user experience with modern UI/UX best practices.

-If you're getting started and need assistance or face any bugs, join our active **Discord** community with over **50k+** members.
-It's a place where people help each other out.

 ---